garybeihl/patina/docs/src/patina.md

 | ![UEFI Boot Services Call Count 1](./media/bootserv_call_table_1.png) | ![UEFI Boot Services Call Count 2](./media/bootserv_call_table_2.png)  |
 |---|---|

-#### Resource Descriptor HOB Version Support

-Patina DXE Core supports two mutually exclusive formats for Resource Descriptor HOBs: V1 (legacy) and V2 (modern, with cache attributes).
-The version supported is selected at compile time using a Cargo feature flag:

-- **Default (V2)**: Only V2 Resource Descriptor HOBs are processed.
-This is the default for modern platforms and enables cache attribute support.
-- **Legacy (V1)**: If the `v1_resource_descriptor_support` feature is enabled, only V1 Resource Descriptor HOBs are processed (for legacy platforms).
-V2 HOBs are ignored in this mode.

-The code paths for V1 and V2 are strictly separated at compile time for performance and maintainability.
-Shared GCD logic is reused for both modes.
-See the `Cargo.toml` and DXE Core source for details on enabling or disabling this feature.
-For instructions on enabling or disabling V1 Resource Descriptor HOB support, see the integration guide: [How to Setup and Integrate a Platform-Specific Patina DXE Core Build](./integrate/dxe_core.md).

 #### Rust DXE Scaling Plan

 While the Patina DXE Core is mostly a drop-in replacement for the C DXE Core, it does differ in terms of design to